Alliance for Innovative Research and Teaching

 The association among Berlin’s universities represents a successful city that acts as a hub of research and academic endeavor, a place whose diversity, cosmopolitan nature, and tolerance offer an ideal setting for dynamic research.
-By forming this alliance, and by applying together in the German Excellence Strategy, the universities in Berlin are embarking on a new chapter in their history.
+By forming this alliance the universities in Berlin are embarking on a new chapter in their history.
 All of them firmly believe that this is an optimum way to secure the future with an eye to free, innovative, and creative academic and research activities.

-Prof. Dr. Sabine Kunst, Präsidentin der Humboldt-Universität zu Berlin
+Prof. Dr. Sabine Kunst, President, Humboldt-Universität zu Berlin

-Prof. Dr. Christian Thomsen, Präsident der Technischen Universität Berlin
+Prof. Dr. Christian Thomsen, President, Technische Universität Berlin

 Prof. Dr. Heyo K. Kroemer, Chief Executive Officer, Charité – Universitätsmedizin Berlin